-Processing - Project Manager) - continued o
+Processing - Project Manager) - continued O

 Comm ents:

 13. The Sponsor has received 2530 clearance.

 Yes No If No, the application must be rejected.

 Comm ents:

-האשצט CTORS
+RATI NG FA CTORS

-KALIN IG FA CIORS

-RATIN ig fa CTOR 1 - CAPACITY OF THE APPLICANT AND RELEVANT ORGANIZATIONAL STAFF (25 POINTS for 202, 30 POINTS for 811)
+RATI NG FA CTOR 1 - CAPACITY OF THE APPLICANT AND RELEVANT ORGANIZATIONAL STAFF (25 POINTS for 202, 30 POINTS for 811)

-etermining the Sponsor's ability to develop and operate proposed housing on a long-term basis, consider:
+In determining the Sponsor's ability to develop and operate the proposed housing on a long-term basis, consider:

 (a) The scope, extent and quality of the Sponsor's experience in providing housing or related services to those proposed to be served by the project and the scope of the proposed project (i.e., number of units, services, relocation costs, development, and operation) in relationship to the Sponsor's demonstrated development and management capacity as well as its financial management capability.
 (15 points maximum)

 Recommended rating:

 Comments:

-(b)(ii) The scope, extent, and quality of the Sponsor's ties to the community at large and to the minority and elderly (202) disability (811) communities in
+(b) (2) The scope, extent, and quality of the Sponsor's ties to the community at large and to the minority and elderly (202) disability (811) communities in

+ject N 0

 particular.
 (5 points maximum)

 The scope, extent, and quality of the Sponsor's ties to the community at large and to the elderly (202) or disability (811) community in particular.
 (3 points)

 NOTE: FHEO will rate the scope, extent and quality of the Sponsor's ties to the minority community.
 (2 points)

+Recommended rating:

+Comments:

-(c) A Section 202 or Section 811 fund reservation the Sponsor received in FY 1999 or after has been extended beyond 24 months (-2 points), 36 months (-3 points) or 48 months (-4 points) (except if the delay was beyond the Sponsor's control).
+(c) A Section 202 or Section 811 fund reservation the Sponsor received in FY 2000 or after has been extended beyond 24 months (-3 points), 36 months (-4 points) or 48 months (-5 points) (except if the delay was beyond the Sponsor's control).

+Recommended rating:

+Comments:

 (d) Amendment money was required as a result of the delay in (c) above (except if the delay was beyond the Sponsor's control). (-1 point)

+Recommended rating:

+Comments:

 (e) Section 811 Only: The Sponsor has experience in developing integrated housing and/or the proposed project will be integrated housing (condominium units scattered within one or more buildings or non-contiguous independent living units on scattered sites).
 (5 points if Sponsor has both experience in developing integrated housing and the project will be integrated housing, 4 points if the project will be integrated housing but the

-Sponsor has no experience in developing integrated housing, 2 points if Sponsor has experience in developing integrated housing but the project will not be integrated housing and 0 points if Sponsor has no experience in developing integrated housing and the proposed project will not be integrated housing)

-RATING FACTOR 2 - NEED/EXTENT OF THE PROBLEM (15 POINTS)

-The determining the sector to thigh these is a model for fi

-In determining the extent to which there is a need for funding the proposed supportive housing to address a documented problem in the market area, consider:
+Technical Processing - Project Manager) - continued

-(b) The extent that information in the community's Analysis of Impediments to Fair Housing Choice (AI) or other planning document that analyzes fair housing issues and is prepared by a local planning or similar organization is used by the Sponsor in identifying the level of the problem and the urgency in meeting the need for the project.
-(3 points maximum)

-NOTES: 1) Applications in which the Sponsor not only uses the AI to identify the level of the problem and the urgency in meeting the need for the project but also establishes a connection between the proposed project and the AI will be given 3 points.
+Processing - Project Manager) - continued o Sponsor has no experience in developing integrated housing, 2 points if Sponsor has experience in developing integrated housing but the project will not be integrated housing and 0 points if Sponsor has no experience in developing integrated housing and the proposed project will not be integrated housing) Recommended rating: Comments: RATING FA CTOR 2 - NEED/EXTENT OF THE PROBLEM (13 POINTS) the prob (b) between the project and the community's Consolidated Plan, Analysis of Impediments to Fair Housing Choice (AI) or other planning document that analyzes fair housing issues and is prepared by a local planning or similar organization.
+This will be used by the Sponsor in identifying the level of the problem and the urgency in meeting the need for the project.
+(3 points maximum) NOTES: 1) Applications in which the Sponsor not only uses the AI to identify the level of the problem and the urgency in meeting the need for the project but also establishes a connection between the proposed project and the AI will be given 3 points.
 Applications in which the Sponsor uses the AI to identify the level of the problem and the urgency in meeting the need for the project will receive 1 point.
 2) Consider FHEO's comments in rating this Factor.
+Recommended rating: Comments: